ObjGTK/gir2objc/FAQ.md

 When you submit a well written [issue](https://codeberg.org/ObjGTK/gir2objc/issues) that may happen at some point.
 No time frame given.
 PR welcome.

-## Can I use ObjGTK without feature XY?
+## Can I use ObjGTK without it providing feature XY?

 Yes, as Objective-C is just a superset of C you may use any C/GLib feature at any time.